AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Maximus, the Confessor.
 As late as the Seventh Century, in spite of the power of Roman tyranny and Pagan error, the truth survived.
-Maximus --- AD 580-662 --- was secretary of the Emperor Heraclius, and confidential friend of Pope Martin I. He opposed the Emperor Constans II, in his attempts to control the religious convictions of his subjects, and was banished, AD 653, and died of ill treatment.
+Maximus --- 580-662 --- was secretary of the Emperor Heraclius, and confidential friend of Pope Martin I. He opposed the Emperor Constans II, in his attempts to control the religious convictions of his subjects, and was banished in 653 AD, and died of ill treatment.
 He was both scholar and saint.
 Neander says:

 \"The fundamental ideas of Maximus seem to lead to the doctrine of a final universal restoration, which in fact is intimately connected also with the system of Gregory of Nyssa, to which he most closely adhered.
-Yet he was too much fettered by the church system of doctrine distinctly to express anything of the sort.\" Neander adds, that in his aphorisms
-\"the reunion of all rational essences with God is established as the final end.\" \"Him who wholly unites all things in the end of the ages, or in eternity.\" Ueberweg states that \"Maximus taught that God had revealed himself through nature and by his Word.
+Yet he was too much fettered by the church system of doctrine distinctly to express anything of the sort."
+Neander adds, that in his aphorisms "the reunion of all rational essences with God is established as the final end."
+"Him who wholly unites all things in the end of the ages, or in eternity." **Ueberweg** states that "Maximus taught that God had revealed himself through nature and by his Word.
 The incarnation of God in Christ was the culmination of revelation, and would therefore have taken place even if man had not fallen.
-The Universe will end in the union of all things with God.\"
+The Universe will end in the union of all things with God."

 # 19. The Deterioration of Christian Thought.